gunnarleffler/nwrfc_gridded/README.md

 GRIDDED DATA CONVERSION
 =======================
-This product downloads gridded data in netCDF format and converts to a .DSS file.
+This product downloads gridded data in netCDF format from the Northwest River Forecast Center and converts to a .DSS file.

 Adding Basins